Miss Connecticut

 The Miss Connecticut competition is the pageant that selects the representative for the state of Connecticut in the Miss America pageant.
 Connecticut has won the Miss America crown once (Marian Bergeron, 1933), and is the only New England state which has produced a Miss America.

-Monica Fenwick of Watertown was crowned Miss Connecticut 2024 on June 22, 2024, at the Ridgefield Playhouse in Ridgefield, Connecticut.
-She will compete for the title of Miss America 2025.
+Christa Steiner of Hebron was crowned Miss Connecticut 2026 on June 27, 2026, at the Rockwell Theater at the Bristol Arts and Innovation Magnet School (BAIMS) in Bristol, Connecticut.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Connecticut titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.